 Side effects and interactions

 Vitamin A, as a fat-soluble molecule, thus can be stored in the body and especially in the liver.
-Taking large doses of vitamin A through diet or supplements is toxic.
-For this reason, vitamin A supplements should be taken under the supervision of a physician or dietician.
+Taking large doses of vitamin A through diet or supplements is not recommended.
+For this reason, vitamin A supplements should be taken under the supervision of a doctor.

-B-carotene is not stored in the body and so there is no such a big issue of toxicity.
+B-carotene is not stored in the body.
 However, taking large doses may make the skin more yellowish-orange, which returns to normal once stop taking beta-carotene supplements.
 People with diabetes or liver disease should not take vitamin A without the doctor’s approval.
 In addition, alcoholics and people who smoke should not take supplements with β-carotene.

 Available forms and supplements